Heating, Vent, A/C, and Refrigeration

 Planning to Transfer?
 Learn more about earning a Bachelor’s degree, summer transfer credits, or dual university admissions.

 Prepare for Immediate Employment

 The future employment outlook for Heating, Air Conditioning, and Refrigeration (HVACR) is positive.
 Growth is attributed to increasing demand for HVACR services in new construction projects and the need to replace and maintain existing systems.
 Additionally, the growing emphasis on energy efficiency and environmental sustainability is expected to drive demand for HVACR technicians who can install and maintain energy-efficient systems.
-There are an estimated 40,100 job openings each year, on average, over the next decade.
+On average, there are an estimated 40,100 job openings each year over the next decade.

 Overall, the HVACR industry is expected to have a strong job market in the coming years, providing plenty of opportunities for those interested in pursuing a career in this field.
 Refer to Career Coach for more information regarding similar occupations and compensation.

 Median Pay Rates

 Review the ECC catalog for details about the Heating, Ventilation, Air Conditioning, and Refrigeration plan of study and course descriptions.

 Heating, air conditioning, and refrigeration mechanics and installers (HVACR technicians) work on heating, ventilation, cooling, and refrigeration systems that control building temperature and air quality.
 Heating, air conditioning, and refrigeration mechanics and installers typically do the following: